magit/emacsql/README.md

 ## Limitations

-Due to limitations of the SQLite command line program, emacsql is *not* intended to play well with other programs accessing the SQLite database.
-Text values and blobs are stored encoded as s-expressions in order to avoid ambiguities in parsing output from the command line.
+Emacsql is *not* intended to play well with other programs accessing the SQLite database.
+Non-numeric values are are stored encoded as s-expressions TEXT values.
+This avoids ambiguities in parsing output from the command line and allows for storage of Emacs richer data types.
 This is a high-performance database specifically for Emacs.

 [readable]: http://nullprogram.com/blog/2013/12/30/#almost_everything_prints_readably